MagGenix/ultratherm/README.md

 python3 -m pip install -U nupack -f ./nupack-4.0.1.8/package
 ```

-As of NUPACK 4.0 Python >3.7 is required (a standard installation will use this).
+As of NUPACK 4.0 Python >3.7 is required and as of ViennaRNA 2.6.4 Python >3.10 <3.12 is required (a standard installation will use 3.10).

 **Operation is not guaranteed with any other version of Python!**